meilisearch/specifications/text/0085-api-keys.md

 The first time a Meilisearch instance is launched with a `master key`, Meilisearch will generate two API keys described below.

-If the user changes the value of the master key later, these two default keys are not created again but re-generated with a different `key` field.
+If the user changes the value of the master key later, these two default keys are not created again but the `key` field is re-generated.
 However, these two API keys can be updated/deleted using the `/keys` endpoints.

 If these API keys are deleted, the engine should not create them again when Meilisearch is launched again with a master key.